NyteshadeXT/PF2e-Core-Vault/01) Rules/Effects/Feat_Feature Effects/Effect_ Bespell Weapon (Force).md

-Granted by [[Feats/Bespell Weapon|Bespell Weapon]] if you cast an abjuration spell or an evocation spell that didn't deal damage.
+Granted by [[Bespell Weapon|Bespell Weapon]] if you cast an abjuration spell or an evocation spell that didn't deal damage.

 Until the end of your turn, the weapon deals an additional 1d6 force damage.